orlovtsu/orlovtsu.github.io/university_majors_stat/README.md

 employment after graduation.
 Conversely, the Arts major has the highest unemployment rate, with an average of 0.0877.
 This implies that graduates with degrees in the Arts face more difficulty in finding employment compared to their peers in other majors.

+## 2. What is the relationship between salary and different major categories?

 **Hypothesis** <br />
 To make a conclusion about the difference of salaries between different majors the next hypothesis is done: